The ALO Audio Continental Dual Mono is a unique portable dual-New-Old Stock 6111 Vacuum Tube amplifier and Wolfson-powered DAC. It is priced at $1495.

-The typical operating temperature of the CDM in analog use can range from 84.3f on the volume pot to 109.2f on the plate part immediately between the pot and the Gorilla Glass.
+The typical operating temperature of the Continental Dual Mono in analog use can range from 84.3f on the volume pot to 109.2f on the plate part immediately between the pot and the Gorilla Glass.
 When the DAC is in use the CDM volume pot rises to around 117.5f to 123.9f in the same areas.
-Everywhere else is somewhere in-between.
+Everywhere else is somewhere in between.

 Again, for tube users, this will present nothing new to the equation, we long understand heat as an integral part of any tube amp design.
 Those used to units such as the Flow and the Hugo which are solid-state though may be hit with a surprise.

-Personally I think this puts the Continental more into transportable than the portable class as sticking something like this in your pocket is both diametrically unmanageable and thermally questionable.
-As such the CDM sits proudly on a desk during usage be it at a cafe, office or at home.
+Personally, I think this puts the Continental more transportable than the portable class as sticking something like this in your pocket is both diametrically unmanageable and thermally questionable.
+As such the CDM sits proudly on a desk during usage be it at a cafe, office, or at home.